jaromir-sukuba/a-p-prog/README.md

 ## Notes on software

-If you are running the hardware on generic arduino board or you forget to open jumper JP2 after loading firmware on dedicated hardware, you may need to insert waiting time after opening serial port and before communication - to ensure Arduino bootloader times out and takes control to programmer firmware.
+If you are running the hardware on generic arduino board or you forget to open jumper JP2 after loading firmware on dedicated hardware, you may need to insert waiting time after opening serial port and before communication - to ensure Arduino bootloader times out after opening serial port and takes control to programmer firmware.
 It should look like this

 `pp2.exe -c COM30 -s 1700 -t 16f1829 file.bin`